Problem Package Format

 • As sample input and output files available for download, or otherwise made available.

 By default the sample data for all three cases is taken from the .in and .ans file pairs under data/sample.
 Some problems require (slightly) different data in each of these cases.
-We allow customizing which data is used for each purpose using the subdirectories data/sample/statement and data/sample/download.
-In this case it is recommended to symlink identical files from these subdirectories to those in data/sample.
+We allow customizing which data is used for each purpose with the additional extensions .statement and .download.

 Samples For Judging Team Submissions